noi-techpark/opendatahub-website/README.md

 ### Start and stop the containers

-Before start working you have to start the Docker containers:
+Before you start working, start the Docker containers:

 ```
 docker-compose up --build --detach
 ```

 The website will be available at [http://127.0.0.1:1313](http://127.0.0.1:1313).
-It also recompiles automatically if you make any change to the source code.
+It also recompiles automatically if you make any changes to the source code.

-After finished working you can stop the Docker containers:
+After finishing work, you can stop the Docker containers:

 ```
 docker-compose stop